URGENT MESSAGE from the Department of Homeland Security

 - Graduate Students: register for a minimum of 9 credits/semester; maintain a cumulative GPA of 3.0.

 If you go below the minimum course load, you must complete the Reduced Course Load form that specifies:

-Once you graduate you are no longer eligbile for on-campus employment.
+- Once you graduate you are no longer eligible for on-campus employment.
 There are limited exceptions and these include:

 - An approved Optional Practical Training card and employment in your field of study or;

-- You have changed your degree level with OISSS and have recieved a new SEVIS I-20.
-An example is graduating from a bachelors degree and accepting an offer to pursue master's degree at The University of Toledo.
+- You have changed your degree level with OISSS and have received a new SEVIS I-20.
+An example is graduating from a bachelor's degree and accepting an offer to pursue master's degree at The University of Toledo.